Neutral monism: Dualism

 Neutral monism is similar to dualism in that both take reality to have both mental and physical properties irreducible to one another.
 Unlike dualism however, neutral monism does not take these properties to be fundamental or separate from one another from any meaningful sense.
-Dualism takes the mind to supervene on matter, or - though this is less common - for matter to supervene on the mind.
-Neutral monism, in contrast, take both mind and matter to supervene on a neutral third substance.
-According to Baruch Spinoza, the mind and the body are dual aspects of Nature or God, which he identified as the third substance.
+Dualism is the view that reality is, broadly speaking, made up of two distinct substances or properties: physical substances/properties and mental substances/properties.
+Neutral monism, in contrast, takes both mind and matter to supervene on a neutral third substance, which is neither mental nor physical.
+According to Baruch Spinoza, the mind and the body are dual aspects of Nature or God, which he identified as the only real substance.

 While schematic differences and neutral monism are quite stark, contemporary conceptions of the theories overlap in certain key areas.
 For instance, Chalmers (1996) maintains that the difference between neutral monism and his preferred property dualism can, at times, be mostly semantic.